tvdsluijs/medisana_weights/docs/graphs.md

 subtitle: Data output in graphs
 ---

-So the Data from Medisana (like in the [data link](/medisana_weights/data)) can be easily put to nice graphs with the matplotlib library.
+So the data from Medisana (like in the [data link](/medisana_weights/data)) can be easily put to nice graphs with the matplotlib library.

+{: .box-error}
+**Error:** Looking at my data can cause instant weightloss.

+> Just kidding

-First load the library in your python script
+First load the library in your python script.

 ```python
 import matplotlib.pyplot as plt